Linker and Linker Scripts: From Theory to Practice

 5. Special Considerations for C++ Development

-If you use C++ for embedded development, there are additional issues to note.
-C++ advanced features (such as global objects, exceptions, and RTTI) add extra complexity to the linking and startup process.
+If you use C++ for embedded development, you need to pay attention to some additional issues.
+C++ advanced features (such as global objects, exceptions, RTTI) bring extra complexity to the linking and startup process.

 5.1 Global Object Construction Order

-This can lead to a situation where an object's constructor uses another object that has not yet been constructed.
+This can lead to a situation where a constructor of one object uses another object that has not yet been constructed.
 Solutions:

-1. Avoid dependencies between global objects (most recommended)
+- Avoid dependencies between global objects (Most recommended).

 public: